crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 Even with this *prompt*, some models (*Gemini*...), had difficulty respecting the instructions and insisted on encapsulating the code in markdown code blocks, also accompanying it with explanatory comments.

-While the enthusiasm for pedagogy is appreciated, I would have preferred not having to write a preprocessing function to clean the artifacts from the responses.
+While the enthusiasm for pedagogy and teaching spirit is appreciated, I would have preferred not having to write a preprocessing function to clean the artifacts from the responses.

 ## Limitations

-This idea assumes specifications completely adjusted to the system beforehand, something unrealistic.
+This idea assumes specifications you provide are completely adjusted to the system beforehand, something unrealistic.

-It also assumes that the specifications have no errors.
-Which is also unrealistic.
+It also assumes that the specifications have no logic errors.
+Which is less likely to happen, but it happens.

-When developing, and especially in the *test driven* approach, it's common for specifications to emerge organically during development: The process itself is a *framework* for thinking.
+When developing using *TDD*, specification details usually "emerge" naturally as your understanding on the system grows: The process is a *framework* for thinking.

-Many times we write tests that we refactor or eliminate as we learn about the system.
+Often we write tests that we refactor or eliminate as we learn along the way.
+So that's a big caveat.

-I think the idea can be especially useful for automatable tasks or repetitive problems, but not for complex problems where the development process accompanies the definition or refinement of specifications.
+However, I think the idea could be useful for things like automated exploration (letting the AI explore some paths and log them).
+It can also be useful for repetitive problems, but not for complex problems where development needs to help clarify the requirements.

-For example, instead of using the idea for Infrastructure implementations, it could be leveraged to generate coordinator implementations from repetitive recurring situations in *TDD*, like verifying that a system and its dependencies interact correctly through mocks:
+One example of those repetitive problems that always have the same shape is testing a system that coordinates a bunch of objects where we need to ensure data/error delivery is conditional on the *"coordinatees"* result.
+E.g.:

 ```swift
 // Failure cases